 Can you speak to the culture and what it’s like working there?

 It’s something I’m very close to because I think I’m part of building this culture.
-We’re the largest single-office accounting firm in the U.S., but we are one big family, from the partners to the entry-level staff.
+We are one big family, from the partners to the entry-level staff.
 We’re consistently ranked on the “Best Places to Work in New York City” and “Best Firms to Work for In New York State” and we do a lot for our staff.
 We’re all passionate, work hard and are known for putting in the effort, so we make sure people enjoy being here.
 I’ve been here for fifteen years, I’ve developed so many lasting relationships and friendships, including meeting my wife here, that really make me want to come to work with our team every day.

 In what aspects has your industry changed most over the last five years?

 I deal with a lot of technology companies and fast-growing companies.
 There’s been a ton of change in this area of our practice because it is different than our typical clients, which are primarily privately-held, family-owned businesses that we’ve worked with for decades.
 Private equity ownership is a different world, one that we appreciate and continue to develop.

 As far as accounting, it’s become more complex.
 With the complexity of taxes and other compliance, the environment is difficult for companies to navigate.
 You can be very compliance-driven, and you can be an expert in tax and an expert in an industry, so how do you separate yourself?
 We’ve focused on providing value in many different areas in order to become more than just a compliance type of accounting firm.
 We get involved with clients’ estate planning and gifting, Research & Development tax credits and succession planning and we’ve helped clients explore opportunities for funding outside of private equity and venture capital.
 We’ve really stepped up the value provided to CFOs and our clients in the middle market.